agude/agude.github.io/_posts/2018-06-14-python_patterns_max_not_if.md

     best_word = word
 {% endhighlight python %}

-This code is not that complicated, but we can still improve its readability with a quick tweak.
+You have probably written this logic before in some of your own code.
+The code is not that complicated, but we can still improve its readability with a quick tweak.

 ## Simplifying with `max()`